 On May 11, 2017, the Supreme Court of Ohio handed down a merit decision in State v.
-Polk, Slip Opinion No. 2017-Ohio-2735.
+Polk, 2017-Ohio-2735.
 In a unanimous opinion written by Justice Kennedy, the court upheld the propriety of the searches of a book bag left by a high school student on a school bus.
 The case was argued March 1, 2017.

 A school bus driver found a book bag left on the bus.
 The driver took the bag into the school, Whetstone High School in Columbus, and handed it to Robert Lindsey, the school safety and security coordinator.
 It is the unwritten policy of Whetstone High to search unattended book bags to identify their owners and to make sure there is nothing dangerous in them.
 Lindsey, who is not a police officer, opened the bag and immediately found some papers with the name of a student, Joshua Polk.

 Remembering a rumor that Polk may have been in a gang, Lindsey took the bag to the principal’s office, where the two men dumped out the contents, and discovered several bullets which Lindsey had not seen initially.
 The principal then contacted a police officer assigned to the school.
 The three men found and detained Polk while Lindsey searched another bag that Polk was then carrying.
 Lindsey found a handgun in that bag.
 Polk was charged with a felony count of possessing a firearm in a school.